 Boston Portrait Photographer

-Sometimes I create portraits with a carefully chosen backdrop, lights, and pose.
+Sometimes I create portraits with a carefully chosen backdrop, lights, and poses.
 Sometimes the best portrait comes at the end of the day as the sun turns orange and the subject has learned to trust me and shares more of who they are.
-Either way, portrait photography didn’t come naturally.
+Either way, being a portrait photographer in Boston didn’t come naturally.
 It is a skill that I have built up over 10+ years of experience.

-This portfolio is mainly editorial portraits, but also includes a few commercial portrait shoots showing a full range of techniques.
+This portfolio is mainly editorial portraits, but also includes a few commercial portrait shoots and show a full range of techniques.

-Many of my portraits are made on location with a portable studio of ProFoto lights and stands.
+Many of my portraits are made on location with a portable studio of Profoto flashes and stands.
 I just opened a portrait studio in Somerville, north of Boston!
-I hope to use the new studio to photograph some special projects, but will enjoy having the space to test out new ideas and techniques.
+I hope to use the new studio to photograph personal projects, but will enjoy having the space to test out new ideas and techniques.

-In this portfolio you will find several portrait series, but my favorite set of portraits were a series of fancy pigeons!
+In this portfolio, you will find several portrait series.
+My favorite set of portraits were a series of fancy pigeons!
 Finding all of these pigeons in Egypt and negotiating access was the first challenge.
-But the hardest part was taking the photo before they flew out of my makeshift studio on rooftops.
+The hardest part was taking the photo before they flew out of my makeshift studio on rooftops.